Introducing the Advanced Cross vCenter Server vMotion Capability

 The Advanced Cross vCenter Server vMotion (XVM) capability was one of the most popular VMware Flings.
 A lot of customers were anxious to see this capability being an integrated part of vSphere.
 With the vSphere 7 Update 1c release, the XVM capability is embedded into the vSphere Client!

 XVM helps to migrate virtual workloads between vCenter Server instances, without the requirement for Enhanced Linked Mode (ELM) or Hybrid Linked Mode (HLM).
 This means it’s possible to migrate virtual machines (VMs) between vCenter Servers that are in different Single Sign-On (SSO) domains.

-A common scenario of this is workload migrations from an on-prem vSphere infrastructure to VMC on AWS.
+A common scenario of this is workload migrations from an on-prem vSphere infrastructure to VMware Cloud on AWS.
 Migrating without being constrained by vCenter Server configurations allows for a lot of migration ‘freedom’.
 XVM can be used for single VMs or bulk migrations.

 From within the vSphere Client, two workflows are available to migrate workloads between vCenter Servers.
 Either using the ‘import VMs’ option in the Hosts and Cluster view to import VMs from a target vCenter Server Appliance (VCSA), or by selecting VMs and opt for ‘Migrate’ in the menu.

 Like with a regular manual vMotion operations, you can select the ‘Migrate’ option for one or multiple VMs.
 Next to the familiar options to change the compute resource, and/or the storage location for that VM, there’s a new option listed.
 Choose the new ‘Cross vCenter Server export’ option to use the XVM functionality.

 The same known options for the live migration operations apply, with an extra configurable that is the target vCenter Server instance.